TERMS AND CONDITIONS FOR MODEL E PROGRAM INSPECTION AND CERTIFICATION

-By accessing or using this Platform to request inspection and certification (the “Services”), Dealer agrees to the terms and conditions set forth below.
+By accessing or using this Platform to request inspection of Dealer’s third-party installed chargers (the “Services”), Dealer agrees to the terms and conditions set forth below.
 If you do not agree to any term or condition, you should not request the Services.
 Your continued use of the Platform and any Services means you accept and agree to be bound by these Terms.

-In order to participate in the Model e Dealership Charging Program and to mee the required specifications, an inspection and certification of charging equipment and/or charging installation installed separately from Turnkey Supplier list is required to certify such equipment.
-Ford has selected Qmerit Electrification LLC (“Qmerit”) and its network of certified electrification installers (each a “Certified Installer”) to perform the inspection and certification.
+In order to participate in the Model e Dealership Charging Program and to meet the required specifications, an inspection of charging equipment and/or charging installation installed separately from Turnkey Supplier list is required so that Ford can make a determination regarding whether to certify such equipment.
+Ford has selected Qmerit Electrification LLC (“Qmerit”) and its network of certified electrification installers (each a “Certified Installer”) to perform the inspection.
 In order to allow Qmerit to dispatch a Certified Installer to perform the inspection, Dealer agrees to the following:

 In consideration of the benefits of joining the Model e Program and receiving the results of the Services in order to do so, Dealer agrees to indemnify, defend and otherwise hold harmless Qmerit, Ford, the Certified Installer and each of their respective affiliates, officers, employees or agents from any and all liabilities or losses resulting, arising out or, or relating to any claim or action in connection with the services performed to complete the inspection and the certification, including any claims that the inspection impacted the installation or operation of the charger being inspected, or that the inspection did not result in a determination that the charging equipment should be certified for inclusion in the Model e Program.